evrignaud/fim/README.md

 ## Fim requirements

 Fim is compiled using Java 8 and require Java 8 to run.
+You can download Java 8 from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).<br/>
-You can download Java 8 from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 You need at least Java 8 Standard Edition JRE.
+You can also use the OpenJDK 8.